Hundreds of Ideas for

 Debate Speech Topics

-This page is devoted to debate speech topics for high school and college level students.
-If you're repsonsible for picking the subjects about which these students will talk, here are some tips to guide you and help you come up with the best choice for your group.
+This page is devoted to debate speech topics for high school and college-level students.
+If you're responsible for picking the subjects these students will talk about, here are some tips to guide you and help you determine the best choice for your group.

 Teaching kids debating skills can be a tough job.

 For many kids, debating means arguing or fighting!
-And in a sense, debating IS arguing - but in a formal, respectful manner, where views are exchanged without aggression and voices are heard.
+And in a sense, debating IS arguing - but in a formal, respectful manner, where students exchange views without aggression and voices are heard.

 It's a new concept to some kids (!) but a valuable one to master.
 It can be an incredibly useful skill throughout adulthood, no matter what particular course their lives take.

 Debating at a school/college level can also be very enjoyable for the students, as long as the topics chosen are right for them!